sakiemi/Frontend-uni/README.md

 This files were designed for an university app.
 The front-end was created using React Native technology.

+It is devided in 3 windows.
+The main use for this is inviting new users into the app based on their emails (which were later stored in a database).
+The admins can also assign new roles to the invited users, or remove them.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).